 v.
 Blizzards:

-This type of snowfall is characterized by 35mph wind with blowing snow that highly effects the visibility.
+Blizzards are the type of snowfall is characterized by 35mph wind with blowing snow that highly effects the visibility.
 The visibility may reduce for about 1/3 miles and for at least 3 hours.

 These are the types of Snowfall.
 We will discuss the Snow in the Desert in this Blog.